 The Long Lost Linen Industry of Dingle

 Dingle has a history as dramatic as its jaw-dropping scenery.
 Although it was a major port town in the thirteenth and fourteen centuries known for both exporting and importing a huge volume of goods, things went downhill over time.
 The town was plundered, razed and burned repeatedly during the Desmond Rebellion (1574 to 1583), the Nine Year’s War, aka Tyrone’s Rebellion (1594 to 1603), and the Wars of the Three Kingdoms (1639 to 1651).
 Nearly a century of violence and mayhem took an obvious toll on the town, yet people did not give up.
-Maybe it was the beauty of the landscape or the innate determined optimism of the local people, but they carried on rebuilding and hoping.
+Maybe it was the beauty of the landscape or the innate determined optimism of the local people, but they carried on rebuilding.

 Dingle sensibly enough became a walled town, the only one ever in County Kerry.
 Parts of these town walls can still be seen in the town.
 In the mid-1700s, Robert Fitzgerald began importing flax seed and established the town’s linen industry.
 He was not exactly a random entrepreneur.
 The Fitzgeralds were knights of Kerry and founders of the town.
 They had been involved in developing it as a port centuries earlier.
 Robert was the 17th Knight of Kerry, an MP, a barrister, a Judge of the Admiralty Court and a hugely popular figure with close connections to Dublin, London and Paris.